unioslo/harborapi/docs/usage/recipes/conc-artifact.md

 !!! note
     We use `return_exceptions=True` as an argument to `asyncio.gather` in the example, which means exceptions are returned in the list of results.
 These exceptions should be filtered out and handled.
     Set `return_exceptions` to `False` if you wish any encountered exceptions to be raised automatically.

+## Using the `ext` module

+The recipe above has been baked into the `ext` module to allow for quick and easy retrieval of artifacts in multiple repositories.
+See: [Extended Functionality](../../ext/index.md) for more information.